eslachance/enmap/docs/api-docs.md

 Generates an automatic numerical key for inserting a new value.
 This is a "weak" method, it ensures the value isn't duplicated, but does not guarantee it's sequential (if a value is deleted, another can take its place).
-Useful for logging, but not much else.
+Useful for logging, actions, items, etc - anything that doesn't already have a unique ID.

 **Kind**: instance property of [<code>Enmap</code>](#enmap-map)
 **Returns**: <code>number</code> - The generated key number.